Lyapunov exponent in the Vicsek model: Abstract

 \section{Abstract}

-The well-known Vicsek model describes the flock dynamics of self-propelled agents.
-Surprisingly, a direct measure of the chaotic behavior of such systems is missing.
-Here, we discuss the kinetic phase transition present in Vicsek systems in light of the largest Lyapunov exponent, which is numerically computed by following the dynamical evolution in tangent space.
-As discontinuities in the neighbors weighting factor hinder the computations, we propose a continuous form of the model.
-Our results about chaotic regime reinforce the idea that the Lyapunov exponent is also a phase transition indicator.
+The well-known Vicsek model describes the dynamics of a flock of self-propelled particles (SPPs).
+Surprisingly, there is no direct measure of the chaotic behavior of such systems.
+Here, we discuss the dynamical phase transition present in Vicsek systems in light of the largest Lyapunov exponent (LLE), which is numerically computed by following the dynamical evolution in tangent space for up to two million SPPs.
+As discontinuities in the neighbor weighting factor hinder the computations, we propose a smooth form of the Vicsek model.
+We find a chaotic regime for the collective behavior of the SPPs based on the LLE.
+The dependence of LLE with the applied noise, used as a control parameter, changes sensibly in the vicinity of the well-known transition points of the Vicsek model.